shootTheLuck/MIDITracksOfFire/README.md

 ## Contribute:
 **I would love and appreciate any advice, contributions, feedback, issues etc that anyone might have!**

 This is a work in progess.
 So far, it's just me and I'm a total amateur who is trying to improve.
-Please hit the dang issues button!
+Hit the dang issues button!

 GOALS/TODO's:
 - architecture improvement. too much spaghetti here.
 Plus lasagna!